 So, no matter how well you craft and target your ads, you may lose the majority of those visitors you paid to attract.

-Social media managers should work closely with other marketing departments (web design, conversion optimization, email marketing, etc.) to create a better strategy to capture and convert those leads.
+Social media managers should work closely with other marketing departments (web design services, conversion optimization, email marketing, etc.) to create a better strategy to capture and convert those leads.

 Related Post: Social Media Manager Salary: How Much Should You Be Making?